 As the storm approached, CCEE Department Head Dr. Morton Barlaz issued a call for proposals for rapid response research.
 Three teams were awarded departmental funds to deploy into the field as soon as conditions were safe.
 “We knew that this was a unique and very time sensitive opportunity to gather data that relate to building resilient infrastructure, and advancing knowledge about storm preparedness,” Barlaz said.
 Additionally Dr. Brina Montoya was recruited to work on a National Science Foundation (NSF) Geotechnical Extreme Events Reconnaissance (GEER) team.
 GEER teams are made up of geotechnical experts from the around the globe that travel to disaster sites, including earthquakes and hurricanes, to collect data and gather insights.

-From mining data on social media sites, to gathering water samples to determine the extent of contamination from sewage overflows and hog farms, to conducting aerial and ground surveys of beach and dune erosion, to inspecting the geotechnical changes that affect bridges and roads, the work of CCEE researchers began in earnest as thousands of North Carolinians braced for the impending disaster.
+The work of CCEE researchers began in earnest as thousands of North Carolinians braced for the impending disaster.
 In the days and weeks since the catastrophic storm, countless hours of fieldwork and laboratory analysis are leading to invaluable data sets and findings.
-Find out more about each of the four teams.
+Find out more about each of the four teams, including their progress and ongoing plans.

 GEER – Turning Disaster into Knowledge